Medically reviewed by

 Cognitive behavioral therapy (CBT) is a form of talk therapy that deals with changing negative patterns of thoughts and behaviors.
 The goal is to change the behaviors that are causing depression, not just treating the symptoms.
 Cognitive Behavioral Therapy can last anywhere from 8-20 sessions, depending on how severe the condition is.

-Interpersonal therapy, on the other hand, focuses on resolving problems in interpersonal relationships that have been linked to depression.
 In most cases, a person will go through both CBT and Interpersonal Therapy as a way to address different aspects of their condition - but typically people start with one type and then switch over to another as it becomes necessary.

 PPD affects mothers of all backgrounds and at any stage of life.
 It is also more common in women who already had depression before they became pregnant.
 People with postpartum depression may not feel happy about their baby or want to be around their family members or friends.
 They may also feel guilty for feeling that way because it's natural to feel excited about being a mom, but they don't feel that way.
 If you are experiencing symptoms of depression after having a baby, it is important to talk to someone.